Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Drawbacks of NPS

 NPS is an on-premise RADIUS server that is located physically within your organization.
-It might appear advantageous to you, considering you can have complete control over it due to its physical presence, but that’s not always the case.
-NPS was designed to work with Active Directory (AD) in on-premise environments long before cloud servers came into existence.
+It might appear advantageous to you, considering you can have complete control due to its physical presence, but that’s not always true.
+NPS was designed to work with Active Directory (AD) in on-premise environments long before cloud servers existed.

 Of course, you can still rely on NPS if you want to work on outdated on-premise directories, but the paradigm shift in the IT landscape has threatened the utility of NPS in the future.
 Also, the on-premise nature of the NPS server is prone to various security threats, considering its easy physical accessibility.

-Even if you decide to authenticate NPS with cloud infrastructure, it will require a proxy to convert the data from the cloud app to a format readable by NPS back and forth.
-These steps are not only very tedious and complex in nature, but also heavier on the budget side.
+Even if you decide to authenticate NPS with cloud infrastructure, a proxy will be required to convert the sensitive data from the cloud app to a format readable by NPS back and forth.
+These steps are very tedious and complex and heavier on the budget side.

-Check out our pricing page to see if SecureW2’s Cloud RADIUS solutions fit the authentication needs of your organization.
+Check out our pricing page to see if SecureW2’s Cloud RADIUS solutions meet your organization’s authentication needs.

 Learn about this author